Skip to Content

 • “My manager’s name is Sarah and her email is sarah@company.com

-These apply to a specific workflow only.
-Your assistant is smart enough to figure out which workflow a memory belongs to based on context.
+These apply to a specific routine only.
+Your assistant is smart enough to figure out which routine a memory belongs to based on context.

 Examples: